I’m willing to bet that in the grand scheme of places on your “to visit” list, that visiting Jordan isn’t necessarily at the top of the list.

 Hour 14: Skydiving Above Wadi Rum

-One of the coolest parts of the whole trip was actually the one that almost didn’t happen.
+One of the coolest parts of visiting Jordan was actually the one that almost didn’t happen.
 Originally the jump was scheduled for the date I had to be leave by, in order to make it back for a World Domination Summit meeting, and because of the popularity of the jump, rescheduling was proving to be difficult.

 So we showed up (albeit an hour late) and hoped for the best.